-I would like to again offer my sincere condolences to Mr. Parker's family on their sad loss.
-Any reference to the systemic nature of the root causes for delays are in no way intended to be dismissive of the unacceptable and tragic loss of life and the grief his family are experiencing.
+I would like to again offer my sincere condolences to Mrs. Hughes' family on their sad loss.
+Any reference to the systemic nature of the root causes for delays are in no way intended to be dismissive of the unacceptable and tragic loss of life and the grief her family are experiencing.